 Shut down the Mac > Disconnect the computer’s power cord > Wait fifteen seconds > Attach the computer’s power cord > Wait five seconds, then press the power button to turn on the computer.

-A number of users have some problems with the Notification Center, primarily El Capitan forgetting the preference settings after a reboot.
+A number of users have some problems with the Notification Center, primarily El Capitan forgetting the preference settings after a reboot, or notification center not working on Mac El Capitan.
 Here are the solutions from Apple Support Community.

 1. Right click Finder from Dock > Select Go to Folder > Input /System/Library/Frameworks/NotificationCenter.framework/ > Click Go > Locate the file named NotificationCenter > Drag this file to the desktop > Open the Terminal application.